Walter P. Phillips

-Walter Polk Phillips (June 14, 1846 – January 31, 1920) was an American journalist, telegrapher, and inventor who created the Phillips Code, a brevity code which introduced the abbreviations POTUS, for president of the United States, and SCOTUS, for Supreme Court of the United States.
+Walter Polk Phillips (June 14, 1846 – January 31, 1920) was an American journalist, telegrapher, and inventor who compiled and expanded telegraph codes with his Phillips Code, a brevity code which included the abbreviations POTUS, for president of the United States, and SCOTUS, for Supreme Court of the United States.
 He later became the head of the United Press.

 Early life

 Walter Polk Phillips was born in Grafton, Massachusetts, on June 14, 1846.
 He was the youngest of three children of Andrew S. and Roxanna M. Phillips.
 Little is known about his early years, but he did not have much schooling.
 He left school at age twelve and went to work on a farm.
 Several years later, in 1861, he was hired by the American Telephone and Telegraph Company (now known as AT&T) in Providence, Rhode Island, as a messenger.
 While living in Providence, he married Francena A. Capron on April 15, 1866.
 They had a son Albert C. Phillips, born on September 4, 1871.